International Filmfest of entertaining, fantastic and arthouse-free GENRE cinema.

 Action, horror, thriller, science fiction, fantasy, adventure.

-No Arthouse/Amateur films/documentaries/music videos are accepted, only fictional feature and short films with the above genres.
+No Arthouse films/documentaries/music videos are accepted, only fictional feature and short films with the above genres.
 Short films with a running time of 15 minutes or less are preferred.

 Movies that are neither in German nor English language must have English subtitles.
 All films should be from the years 2021 & 2022 and should not yet have been shown in Germany.